ZahraDehghani99/Problems/AI_problems.md

 ## Embedding image in google colab markdwon
 First you should upload your images in google drive. more information in [this](https://medium.com/analytics-vidhya/embedding-your-image-in-google-colab-markdown-3998d5ac2684) link.

+change size of image in markdown cell : [this](https://www.educative.io/answers/how-to-change-image-size-in-markdown) link